Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Method

 where PE($\cdot$) means positional encoding to generate sinusoidal embeddings.
-For clarity, we use $A^j_s$ and $P^j_s$ to sign the static anchor in $j$-th decoder layer, even though they are never updated.
-With the explicit initialization, regional priors are introduced to guide different anchor pairs in generating non-overlapped predictions.
+For clarity, we use $A^j_s$ and $P^j_s$ to sign the static anchor and its positional embedding in $j$-th decoder layer, even though it is never updated.
+With the explicit initialization, regional priors are introduced to guide the decoder in generating non-overlapped proposals.

-\textbf{Anchor pair update.}\; Although introducing regional guidance by explicit initialization, maintaining the guidance during decoding iterations is also important.
-Following this idea, the static anchor is designed to maintain guidance without updating, while the dynamic anchor is designed to update for localization.
-For static anchors, we have
+\textbf{Anchor Pair Update.}\; Although introducing regional guidance by explicit initialization, maintaining the guidance during decoding iterations is also important.
+Following this idea, static anchors are designed to maintain guidance without updating, while dynamic anchors are designed to update for localization as shown in Fig.~\ref{fig:3}.
+For static anchors,